UAE-Israel Business Leaders Summit: Chalking out investment priorities should take precedence in UAE-Israel ties

 Dubai: Clear areas of mutually beneficial co-operation can be worked out between UAE and Israel... and with access to ample funding.

-These would include - but not be confined to - sectors such as defense, technology, water and agriculture, according to Mohieddine Kronfol, CIO - Global Sukuk and MENA FI, Franklin Templeton, during a panel discussion at the UAE-Israel Business Leaders Summit.
+These would include - but not be confined to - sectors such as defense, technology, water and agriculture, according to Mohieddine Kronfol, CIO - Global Sukuk and MENA FI, Franklin Templeton, Speaking at the first virtual UAE-Israel Business Leaders Summit, co-hosted by Gulf News and TheMarker.
 “I think the UAE can provide some capital, logistics support and an attractive tourist destination for consumers as well.

 ► Register for The UAE-Israel Business Leaders Summit 2020